What Is an Ad Blocker and How Does It Work?

 Some web pages detect ad blockers

-Many websites are trapped in a never-ending war to stop the use of ad blockers.
-YouTube is the biggest example of this.
-These websites figure out how to detect and block you from using the site if you're running an ad blocker.
-Even if they don't block you outright, a lot of them send pop-ups to tell you to turn it off.
+Many websites are caught in a never-ending war to stop ad blockers.
+YouTube is the biggest example of this, making it necessary to continuously retest the best YouTube ad blockers.
+These websites figure out how to detect and block you from using the site if you’re running an ad blocker.
+Even if they don’t block you outright, a lot of them send pop-ups to tell you to turn it off.

 Are ad blockers safe?

-Using an ad blocker is safe, as long as you're using a trustworthy service.
-As with anything you sign up for, you should always make sure you're getting an ad blocking software from a legitimate source.
-If you're using an extension, make sure to check the reviews and ratings to see if the service is a good one.
+Using an ad blocker is safe, as long as you’re using a trustworthy service.
+As with anything you sign up for, you should always make sure you’re getting ad-blocking software from a legitimate source.
+If you’re using an extension, make sure to check the reviews and ratings to see whether the service is good.

 Learn More